socketry/async-http/readme.md

 4. Push to the branch (`git push origin my-new-feature`).
 5. Create new Pull Request.

-### Developer Certificate of Origin

-This project uses the [Developer Certificate of Origin](https://developercertificate.org/).
-All contributors to this project must agree to this document to have their contributions accepted.

-### Contributor Covenant

-This project is governed by the [Contributor Covenant](https://www.contributor-covenant.org/).
-All contributors and participants agree to abide by its terms.

 ## See Also

   - [benchmark-http](https://github.com/socketry/benchmark-http) — A benchmarking tool to report on web server concurrency.